CommandersAct/Android/TCPrivacy/README.md

 - Directly to our privacy center
 - Custom privacy center
 </code></pre>
-<p>Whenever saveConsent* is called you will need to provide the list of purposes and vendors that have been consented to.</p>
+<p>Whenever saveConsent* is called you will need to provide the full list of purposes and vendors that have been consented to and refused.</p>
+<p>We reworked saveConsent methods to only use one.
+If you are using the old functions they will still work for now.
+Otherwise please check the above section "Manually displayed consent" for how this method works.</p>
 <p>Also please note that you will need to call statViewBanner when you display your custom banner.</p>
 <p><img alt="alt tag" src="../res/TCPC_customBanner.jpeg" />
 <img alt="alt tag" src="../res/TCPC_PC.jpeg" />